DHI Hair Transplant Results month by month (12 Months) 2026

 Month 3 of Hair Growth After a DHI Hair Transplant

-The third month is often a mix of fear and hope.
+The third month of the DHI Hair Transplant Results month by month process is often a mix of fear and hope.

 The fear comes from the uncertainty and stress of waiting for hair growth.